- Does Red Hat provide any products or entitlements that include full support for the following?

 In regards to what is supported for each product please see the resources section and the associated links for each url below:

-We only officially support running the Apache version shipped with RHEL, JBoss EWS, or the EAP 6 Apache server
+We only officially support running the Apache httpd version shipped with RHEL, JBoss EWS, or the EAP 6 Apache Web Server

 - There may be specific combinations of products that require specific products versions or combinations, such as mod_cluster